34 Years Ago: Songwriter Tim Hardin Dies

 But for all the plaudits — and an appearance at Woodstock — Hardin was unable to translate his hip cachet into commercial success, in part due to his heroin addiction.
 After a brief stint on Columbia from 1969-1972, Hardin released only one more album in his lifetime.

-Still, Hardin’s work continues to be championed by acts today, such as Okkervil River, who, in 2005, released ‘Black Sheep Boy,’ whose title track was written by Hardin.
+Still, Hardin’s work continues to be championed today by acts like Okkervil River who, in 2005, released a cover of Hardin’s ‘Black Sheep Boy.’
 “There is something very disarming about how simple those songs are,” frontman Will Scheff told the Telegraph.
 “A Tim Hardin song never outstays its welcome — it’s very short and pretty: one verse, one chorus, second verse, the song is over and he’s out of there.
 It’s like a tiny, perfectly cut gem.”